Alejandro González Iñárritu: 2010–2019: Prominence and acclaim

 The One Percent, originally planned as an upcoming American television drama series created and written by Iñárritu, Alexander Dinelaris Jr., Nicolás Giacobone and Armando Bó, was eventually postponed on early March 2017 due to Alejandro feeling burnt out after the production of The Revenant.
 The quartet, who also collaborated on Birdman, were to serve as executive producers.
 Iñárritu was set to direct the first two episodes and set the visual style of the show.
+Iñárritu's virtual reality project Carne y Arena was the first ever VR installation presented at the Cannes Film Festival in 2017.
+Carne y Arena was also presented, at LACMA, Washington, D.C., and featured at the Prada Foundation in Milan.
+Additionally, Carne y Arena was awarded the first Special Achievement Academy Award in over 20 years at the Academy's 9th Annual Governors Awards.